Document Type : Original Article

 Abstract

-Methodlogy: The study employed a grounded theory approach.
-Data were collected through semi-structured interviews with 20 faculty members, administrators, and policy experts from universities, as well as by analyzing official documents and reports.
-Interviews were transcribed and analyzed through open, axial, and selective coding.
-Sampling was conducted purposefully and continued until theoretical saturation was achieved.
-Qualitative data analysis software was used to organize the data and identify categories,
+Methodology: Adopting a grounded theory design, the study collected data through semi‑structured interviews with 20 faculty members, university administrators, and higher education policy experts, complemented by an analysis of official documents and institutional reports.
+Interview transcripts were systematically analyzed using open, axial, and selective coding.
+Purposeful sampling continued until theoretical saturation was achieved.
+Qualitative data analysis software supported the organization and categorization of the data.

-Findlings: The analysis led to the identification of five main categories: (1) digital transformation and technological infrastructure, (2) research innovation and data-driven scholarship, (3) personalized and flexible learning, (4) knowledge-oriented culture and human resource empowerment, and (5) intelligent policymaking and institutional support.
-These categories interact to form a conceptual model of knowledge management–AI synergy,
+Findings: The analysis yielded five core categories: (1) digital transformation and technological infrastructure, (2) research innovation and data-driven scholarship, (3) personalized and flexible learning, (4) knowledge-oriented culture and human resource empowerment, and (5) intelligent policymaking and institutional support.
+Together, these categories form an integrated theoretical model that explains the synergy between knowledge management and artificial intelligence within universities.

-Conclusion: he structured integration of knowledge management and generative artificial intelligence enhances scientific innovation, improves the quality of teaching and learning, accelerates knowledge commercialization, and strengthens the social and international impact of universities,
+Conclusion: The structured integration of generative artificial intelligence with knowledge management processes enhances scientific innovation, improves teaching and learning quality,accelerates knowledge commercialization, and strengthens the social and international impact of universities.

 Keywords